-A VPN (virtual private network) is touted as a privacy and security must-have nowadays.
+A VPN (a virtual private network) is touted as a privacy and security must-have nowadays.
 Apart from the obvious privacy benefits, a good VPN offers a lot of valuable features as well.
 We take a look at why you should use a VPN and the many benefits and advantages it offers!

 What is a VPN and what does it do?